Skip to main content

 Checking your payments

-You can check your payments through the manage your tax credits service on GOV.UK.
+You can check your payments through the manage your tax credits service on GOV.UK or using the HMRC app, which is free to download.

 Back to top